What is The Role of Saliva in The Digestion of Food

 Saliva is essential for swallowing and esophageal function.
 It lubricates and moistens food, forming a cohesive bolus that can be easily swallowed.
 This lubrication reduces friction and facilitates the smooth passage of food from the mouth through the pharynx and into the esophagus.
 Saliva also helps initiate the swallowing reflex (deglutition), ensuring the safe and efficient movement of food to the stomach.
 By aiding in these processes, saliva prevents choking and ensures that the food moves seamlessly through the initial stages of the digestive tract.

-READ MORE-> Flax Seeds Benefits For Female and It Side Effects
+READ MORE-> Benefits of Ghee in Milk and its Side Effects

 Protection of Oral Tissues